 The Roomba is a well renowned series of robotic vacuum cleaners created by iRobot in 2002.
 When we first saw the roomba on late night television infomercial, we thought it was some kind of joke, but this one is definitely nothing like a traditional vacuum.

 The Roomba has found serious success with those folk who seriously dislike vacuuming and doing the cleaning cycle over and over again, maintaining small and large floor spaces alike.
 It’s no surprise, with such large success, that the Roomba now has quite a bit of competition on the market.

-So if the Roomba’s hefty price tag (see here for latest) is a little too much for your wallet, or if you’ve had a bad experience with a previous model, or if you’re just looking for something a little different and you’re in the market for a new robotic vacuum – we’ve done the work for you and outlined some Roomba alternatives.
+So if the Roomba’s hefty price tag (see here for the latest price) is a little too much for your wallet, or if you’ve had a bad experience with a previous model, or if you’re just looking for something a little different and you’re in the market for a new robotic vacuum – we’ve done the work for you and outlined some Roomba alternatives.
 We know you don’t have a lot of time, I mean, you don’t even have enough time to vacuum your own floors.

 UPDATE: My favorite Roomba alternative is the new Neato Botvac D3.
 It is the right mix of VALUE + Features (it has WiFi, etc…).

 Neato Botvac Series

 We know that the Neato brand doesn’t provide the cheapest alternatives to the Roomba but if you’re looking for an equivalent quality alternative to the Roomba brand, this just might be the one for you.

 Neato provide a number of different models, just like Roomba, and have comparative models.
 From a price perspective, the top of the line Neato would be a couple (to a few) hundred dollars cheaper than it’s Roomba competitor, with similar specs.
 You can find a full range of Neato’s here.